vmware-archive/liota/README.md

   $ sudo nohup python graphite_simulated.py &
 ```

-If you would like to test against an instance of vRealize Operations Manager please send
+If you would like to test against an instance of Project Ice please send
 an email to us at:

 ```web